ACCESS-Community-Hub/access-om3-paper-1/.github/ISSUE_TEMPLATE/add-user-request-to--access-om3-paper-1--repository-.md

 Lodging this issue will notify an admin to grant you write access.

 Once access is granted, please follow the contribution guidelines in the [`README`](https://github.com/ACCESS-Community-Hub/access-om3-paper-1).

-All changes to the `main` branch must be made via pull requests.